cseanburns/electronic_resource_mgmt/src/08-workflow.md

 * invoice note (Medeiros, 2008).

 That white paper contains
-example and worthwhile
+examples and worthwhile
 use cases and
-stories from major libraries, and these cases are rather helpful reads.
+stories from major libraries, and these cases are helpful reads.
-This paper is well worth
-reading to get
+The paper provides
 a sense of how standards
 are created through a
 process of comparing,